JonJonS06/Challenge-nine-readme/ReadMe.md

 ## Usage

-You will need to clone the repo to your github account and install the necessary dependencies in order to utilize the application.
+You will need to clone the repo to your GitHub account and install the necessary dependencies in order to utilize the application.

 ## License
       This project is licensed under the MIT license.

 ## Contributing

-Any and all contributions are welcome on this repository.
+We accept all forms of payment(just kidding).
+We welcome any and all contributions to this repo.

 ## Tests